-John McIntyre is an Australian research and policy consultant in the area of adult learning based in Canberra, ACT.
-He has been an advocate for the community education sector as a researcher and policy analyst for many years.
+John McIntyre is an Australian policy researcher in the area of adult learning where he has long been an advocate for the community education sector for many years.

-Most recently, he has researched and written an account of the Sydney Theatre for Children founded and directed by Rosemarie Benjamin from 1937 to 1957.
-This honours the memory of his uncle, Colin Campbell McIntyre, a leading actor and collaborator with Benjamin in the Theatre.
+Currently he is researching the Sydney Theatre for Children founded and directed by Rosemarie Benjamin from 1937 to 1957, in honour of his uncle, Colin Campbell McIntyre, a leading actor and collaborator with Benjamin in the Theatre.